Jón Atli Benediktsson: Recognitions

 Jón Atli received the “Outstanding Service Award” from the IEEE Geoscience and Remote Sensing Society in July 2007.
 He also received recognition from the IEEE Geoscience Remote Sensing Society for “truly exceptional leadership and guidance, as Chairman of the Data Fusion Technical Committee during the three years 1996-1999”, presented in Hawaii, 27 July 2000.
 Jón Atli received a certificate from IEEE for founding the Icelandic Chapter of IEEE in 2000.

+In 2025, Jón Atli was elected to the US National Academy of Engineering, and was awarded a honorary senatorship of the University of Innsbruck.

 Family

 Jón Atli Benediktsson is the son of Katrín Jónsdóttir and Benedikt Hans Alfonsson.
-He is married to Stefanía Óskarsdóttir, associate professor of political science at the University of Iceland.
+He is married to Stefanía Óskarsdóttir, professor of political science at the University of Iceland.
 They have two sons, Benedikt Atli, electrical and computer engineer and computer scientist, and Friðrik, student in the Commercial College of Iceland.